Ed's AV Handbook.com

 The power can be objectively gauged by the height or amplitude of the wave at the crest

 of each cycle.
 However the backdrop of a vast horizon in an expansive ocean can distort the perceived height of the wave and mask its objective power.
-Therefore offer a multiplier of the objective power that expresses the waves perceived power or subjective intensity.
+Therefore offer a multiplier of the objective power that expresses the waves perceived or subjective intensity.

 But what does this have to do with audio and video?